 Coronavirus: Shashi Tharoor urges PM Modi to ease return of Indians stranded in GCC nations

-New Delhi, Apr 25: Senior Congress leader Shashi Tharoor urged Prime Minister Narendra Modi to ease the return of Indians stranded in Gulf Cooperation Council (GCC) region.
+New Delhi, Apr 25: Senior Congress leader c urged Prime Minister Narendra Modi to ease the return of Indians stranded in Gulf Cooperation Council (GCC) region.

 In a letter to PM Modi and External Affairs Minister S Jaishankar, Tharoor highlighted the difficulties faced by Indians in the Gulf and shared his opinion to help address some of their existing concerns.